Sveno55/pipeline-steps/README.md

       //Instantiating the concrete step class (to test) and passing any necessary mocked dependencies IStep myCustomStep = new MyCustomStep();

-      //control over the inputs as pipeline state myCustomStep.SetPipelineState(new CustomState() { FirstName = "John", Age = 21 });
+      //control over the inputs coming in as pipeline state myCustomStep.SetPipelineState(new CustomState() { FirstName = "John", Age = 21 });

-      //control of the inputs as nextStep arguments await stepA.ExecuteAsync(fakeNextStep, "john.doe@gmail.com", 21, true, new List<string>());
+      //control of the inputs coming in as nextStep arguments await stepA.ExecuteAsync(fakeNextStep, "john.doe@gmail.com", 21, true, new List<string>());

       //Asserting values passed to the nextStep action.